-Drilling completed in 2019 has identified high purity silica sands at Muchea West with over 99.6% SiO2 and low levels of impurity (Fe2O3 and Al2O3).
+Drilling completed in 2019 and 2021 has identified high purity silica sands at Muchea West with over 99.5% SiO2 and low levels of impurity (Fe2O3 and Al2O3).
 The grade of the silica sand exceeds the requirements for Float and Container glass.
 This unusually high grade can result, following a simple processing route, in a number of products at the premium end of the silica glass market including the ultra clear, high-tech glass market.

 For further details, please see our latest announcements and presentations.

 The region surrounding the Project has been explored for both silica sand and mineral sands.